rathinaraja/DeepCluster/README.md

 # DeepCluster++ Usage Guide
 ---------------------------------
-Step 1: Understand the input folder structure
+Step 1: Input folder structure
 -------
 Select a representative set of WSIs to build the training dataset, extract 256×256 tiles, preprocess them, and store them in the folder structure (like input_folder_1 or ) shown below.
 Refer to the Test_samples folder to visualize the outcomes of the following executions with various inputs.
 Ensure that all tiles are in RGB format.